BuildOnViction/docs/docs/general/faq.md

 		Once a block is signed by at least 3/4 masternodes, it is consider irreversible, meaning that any attempt to re-write the blockchain history will be rejected.
 	3. Censorship-resistance: Please [refer to this medium article](https://medium.com/tomochain/tomochain-vs-eos-io-the-battle-of-posv-vs-dpos-or-just-some-coincidence-of-design-philosophy-b5f606a1e5df) for more detailed analysis
 	4. DDoS and spamming attacks: TomoChain's transaction fee is not zero (even it is very low), attackers still require a significant amount of TOMO in order to flood the network for only a short time.

+!!! quote "How does TomoChain defend against spamming attacks?"
+    TomoChain has different measures to defend against spamming attacks.

+	For instance, increasing transaction fees for smart contract creation is one of them.
+	The min is 10 TOMO.
+Otherwise an error of smart contract creation cost is under allowance may show up.

 ### Company